-The soap on your fingers from the first side should be sufficient to clean the label side if needed.
-But we advise against washing the label side unless absolutely necessary.
+The soap on your fingers from the first side is enough to clean the label side if needed.
+But we warn against washing the label side unless necessary.
 Why?
-Because the inks and paints on older DVDs in particular, might come off.
-How to clean a DVD disc best means not damaging the label side if possible.
+Because the inks and paints can come off.
+How to clean a DVD disc best, means not damaging the label side if possible.

 5. Rinse Soap Off

 Rinse the DVD under warm, running water until your fingers squeak when run across it.

 Then, use the anti reflective lens cloths mentioned earlier to completely dry the disc to a vivid shininess.